sergeyHudzenko/go-unique-ip-counter/README.md

 - **Concurrency**: By using goroutines, the program can significantly reduce the time spent on sorting large datasets.
 - **Disk I/O**: While the program optimizes memory usage, its performance can still be influenced by disk I/O speeds, especially when handling very large files.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for an improvement, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.